Project

 thanks, Scott

-RE: uPP/DMA registers - Added by Michael Williamson almost 13 years ago
+RE: uPP/DMA registers - Added by Michael Williamson over 13 years ago

 You will definitely need to configure the pin mux.
 You should assume that the UPP is powered down (in the reset state) as well.
 You may need to add the UPP clock to the clock tree in linux and turn it on, I haven't checked if that has even been defined yet.